corradodebari/corradodebari.github.io/vllm.md

 ## Introduction

 I love **Ollama** LLMs testing on desktop, fully integrated into the [**Oracle AI Optimizer & Toolkit**](https://www.oracle.com/database/ai-optimizer-toolkit/) to create a **RAG** Agent based on **Oracle DB 23ai**.
 But, if you want to run models on GPU servers through the **[vLLM](https://github.com/vllm-project/vllm)** platform, this is a brief how-to guide to exploit this high scalable, private LLM server provider, just integrated into the AI Optimizer.
-At the end, you can export and run the RAG Agent as a LangChain MCP server from `Configuration`/`Settings`/`Source Code Templates` : `Download LangchainMCP`.
+When you are satisfied of your experiments, you can export the final configuration and run the RAG Agent as a LangChain MCP server.

 ## Install vLLM on a GPU server